-With stunning views from every window, including those of the village green and the famous Yorkshire grouse moors, this Reeth cottage apartment is presented over the top two floors offering a blend of original features with modern furnishings to provide a perfect holiday base from which to enjoy the wonderful Dales countryside.
+With stunning views from every window, including those of the village green and the famous Yorkshire grouse moors, this Reeth cottage is presented over the top two floors offering a blend of original features with modern furnishings to provide a perfect holiday cottage from which to enjoy the wonderful Dales countryside.

 If the cook in your party wants a night off, then head out into the village for an excellent meal in one of pubs or restaurants, which are only a couple of minutes’ walk away.